-Each year of training is divided into two surgical terms.
+The training year is divided into two surgical terms.
 Trainees advance from general surgical assisting to undertaking more advanced plastic surgical procedures.
 Trainees always work under supervision.

-Trainees may be required to participate in training rotations in all four training units which are located at Middlemore, Waikato, Hutt and Christchurch hospitals.
+Trainees may be required to participate in training at all four training units which are located at Middlemore, Waikato, Hutt and Christchurch hospitals.
 Hospital placements are determined by the New Zealand Board of Plastic and Reconstructive Surgery.

 Trainees complete assessments, skills courses and examinations as part of their training and their performance is reviewed regularly by their Supervisor of Training, who is a fully qualified and experienced surgeon.
-Trainees maintain a logbook of their surgical experience which is also reviewed by their supervisor.
+Trainees maintain a logbook of their surgical experience which is reviewed by their supervisor.
 A trainee’s progression through the programme is dependent on satisfactory completion of all assessments.

 Australasian Registrars Conference